henley-regatta/henley-regatta.github.io/_posts/2021-04-12-ScratchingTheGrafanaTimerangeItch.md

 which means overriding the type detection (I'd like to hard-code it as a "String") doesn't work.
 I've raised [Issue #94](https://github.com/marcusolsson/grafana-json-datasource/issues/94) on the plugin to see if this helps or not.

+## Issues: End-of-Period
+Another element is that many of the queries I'd like to execute amount to "In this billing period";
+the way the selector works is it's only passing in the _start_ of the period, not the end.
+I can't work out if there's an iterator available that would let me work out what the next-row-start therefore this-row-end period would be, I suspect Grafana's _Repeat_ mechanism doesn't embed this anywhere (why would it?
+The selection mechanism provides no guarantees that there is a "next" let alone what it's value is and whether it's adjacent or not).

+The ugly hack I've implemented for the minute is to just assume constant 31-day periods which is clearly _wrong_ but provides illustrative data.